Tony Buckingham: DiamondWorks

-Anthony Buckingham became the controlling shareholder and director of DiamondWorks when DiamondWorks' acquired a private company, Branch Energy Ltd., based on the Isle of Man for US$24.4-million in 1995-6.
+Anthony Buckingham became the controlling shareholder and director of DiamondWorks when DiamondWorks' acquired a private company, Branch Energy Ltd., based on the Isle of Man for US$24.4 million in 1995-6.
 Branch Energy Ltd had a mining lease on the diamond-bearing Koidu property in Sierra Leone.
 In the early 1990s Buckingham's military consultancy was retained by Sierra Leone and Angola to provide mercenaries to improve security conditions for foreign mining companies.
-His Executive Outcomes (EO) provided protection to DiamondWorks.
+His Executive Outcomes (EO) protected DiamondWorks.
 Executive Outcomes (EO) and DiamondWorks shared offices in London with Sandline International, another military consultancy.
 London-headquartered, Johannesburg-based diamond exploration company DiamondWorks Ltd. (TSX: DMW) was one of three junior mining firms that traded on Canadian stock exchanges, (along with Toronto-based AmCan Minerals and Rex Diamond) that contacted Sierra Leone President Joseph Saidu Momoh in the early 1990s when the president was seeking new investors.
 DiamondWorks was "an outgrowth of Carson Gold and Vengold, companies promoted by Eric and Robert Friedland.
-DiamondWorks and Branch Energy became "the subject of widespread interest because of their apparent but much-denied connections with two major international security firms, Executive Outcomes and Sandline."
-It has been argued that "regardless of Executive Outcome’s own purpose, its involvement in Sierra Leone was in a good cause.
+DiamondWorks and Branch Energy became "the subject of widespread interest because of their apparent but much-denied connections with two major international security firms, Executive Outcomes, and Sandline."
+It has been argued that "regardless of Executive Outcome’s purpose, its involvement in Sierra Leone was in a good cause.
 EO successfully protected a democratically elected government against a brutal and illegitimate rebel force."
-Buckingham resigned from DiamondWorks in 1998, retaining a 25 per cent share.
+Buckingham resigned from DiamondWorks in 1998, retaining a 25 percent share.